Saturday, September 1, 2007

 1945 April 29: St. John’s School, Wyndmere, ND, Department of Music, Recital as student of Sister M. Clement, O.S.B., who was one of the principal piano teachers in ND (Recital ended with the Grieg Concerto) Philip was fond of Sister Clement.

 1946 From Bob Laudon: After the war, Philip went to study at U of MN.
 His first teacher was William Lindsay, who had won the Mendelssohn Prize at the Leipzig Conservatory.
 Lindsay, who was Scottish, was in an internment camp during W.W.I and left Germany afterwards.
-Lindsay performed concertos with each of the conductors of the Minneapolis Symphony from No. 1, Oberhoffer through all the conductors up to the time of his retirement around 1950.
+Lindsay performed concertos with each of the conductors of the Minneapolis Symphony from No. 1, Oberhoffer, through all the conductors up to the time of his retirement around 1950.
 Lindsay had a marvelous ear and a command of the complete repertory.
 His teaching focused on the technical side of things.
 He also composed some Scottish songs.
 There was a Scottish contingent in town, Scott, Ferguson, MacPhail, Lindsay.

 Philip transferred over to Earl Rymer’s studio, as Rymer’s students were making a big splash.
 Rymer was a remarkable teacher.
 (Rymer had studied with Olga Samaroff.
 Goal was to make students independent of teacher.)
 There was a weekly master class, where students did the critiquing.
 Phil attended only occasionally, as he seemed to wait until he was completely prepared.
-Many of of attended more regularly.
+Many of the others attended more regularly.
 I do remember Phil's graduation BA recital.
 He did play some of those pieces for the piano class.
 He was quite successful with that recital.
 I remember being especially impressed with the Brahms' E-flat minor.
 Rymer too was pleased with that and other things.
 Phil always thought the last movement of the Pathétique a bit of a let down in Beethoven's writing after 2 masterful movements.

 Philip’s 1st French class at the U was a 200 level class: Advanced French Morphology.
 He was gifted with languages.
 He studied independently and knew how to shape his mouth to get the required sounds.
 He knew French, German, Spanish, Italian, Russian, the Scandinavian languages, and others.